Jamar Cobb-Dennard is a businessman and political leader.

 He started his career in sales and marketing.
 Cobb-Dennard routinely helped companies grow 40% in the first year of his engagements, and was himself a top 10 award-winning salesperson.

 Later, he fell in love with politics as a volunteer on the Kennedy for Indianapolis, Talley for Lawrence Township Trustee, and Gregg for Governor campaigns.
-Cobb-Dennard serves on the board for the City of Indianapolis Department of Public Works, is the local president and state vice president of the Indiana Democrat African American Caucus.
-He is also a precinct committee-person and regular contributor on Indianapolis This Week as a political insider on RTV6.
+Cobb-Dennard serves on the board for the City of Indianapolis Department of Public Works, is the state vice president of the Indiana Democrat African American Caucus.
+He is also a precinct committee-person and regular political analyst on Fox59, Indiana Issues with Abdul Hakim-Shabazz, and rtv6.

 Jamar is a fan of personal challenges and community leadership.
 He has walked on Fire with Tony Robbins, was part of breaking a Guinness World Record, and crossed the North American continent by bicycle.
 He led the Little Red Door Cancer Agency to host America’s largest Zumba class, and was instrumental in shutting down dangerous, ‘Club Industry’, in downtown Indianapolis.